EllaBrands/stanDev/JSON-for-model-data-and-parameters.md

 Data declarations, corresponding JSON data definitions:
 * primitive int: `int i;`  JSON `"i" : 17`
 * primitive real: `real a;` JSON `"a" : 17` `"a" : 17.2` <br>
-* to represent the real values  "NaN" and positive an negative infinity, we could use strings "NaN", "+inf", "-inf"

 * 1-dimensional array of reals:  `real a[5];`  JSON `"a" : [ 1, 2, 3.3, 4.0, 5 ]`
 * 1-dimensional vector:  `real a[5];`  JSON  `"a" : [ 1, 2, 3.3, 4.0, 5 ]`
 * 1-dimensional row_vector: `row_vector[5] a;` JSON  `"a" : [ 1, 2, 3.3, 4.0, 5 ]`